slavivanov/encharge-integrations-utilities/README.md

   - If false, the operation can't be safely performed multiple times.
 By default, this is `true`.

-* `batch`: boolean

-  - DEPRECIATED: If this operation can handle multiple results/end users at once.

-* `getAll`: boolean

-  - Considered for depreciation.
-Whether this operation should run multiple times until it stops producing results.

-* `pollAfterGetAll`: boolean

-  - Considered for depreciation.
-Whether this operation should continue polling after getting all the initial results (see `getAll` flag above).

-* `batchResultsOnGetAll`: boolean

-  - Considered for depreciation.
-Whether this operation should send the initial results as they are produced, or await until they are all retrieved.

-* `waitForPreviousStepCompletion`: boolean

-  - Considered for depreciation.
-Whether this operation should wait for the all tasks of the previous step to complete to start.
-Use with caution: in a distributed task queue such as ours, this might not work 100% of the cases.

 * `skipLiquidTagReplacement`: boolean

   - Should we skip Liquid tag replacement before passing the data to this step.
 Useful for steps that process liquid tags on their own.